ror-community/ror-site/content/blog/2022-08-29-handling-names-in-ror.md

 - Alternate versions or previous versions of the name (`aliases`)
 - Acronyms or initialisms in use for the name (`acronyms`)

 All of these fields can be useful because collectively they support the goals of discovery and disambiguation discussed above.
 We believe that having robust metadata for names is key for this reason.
 When a record has less metadata, it can be harder for users to discover the ID they are looking for, or it can be challenging to disambiguate between two similar records.

+When we are creating a new record in ROR, or updating metadata in an existing record, we make decisions about which names appear in which fields based on details provided by the organization (or the person submitting feedback about the organization's record), information available on the organization's website and other official channels, and evidence of research activities associated with the organization.
+We aim to make sure that the name metadata in the record reflects the current state of the organization as well as current affiliation usage.
+For example, let's say we are working on the record for an organization whose official name is "University of ROR," but we identify many published articles that have the affiliation written as "ROR University."
+In order to make sure these articles can be associated with the correct ROR ID, we include this name variation — even though it is not official — as an alias in the record.

-## Challenges with name metadata
+## Common themes with name metadata

-As we curate the ROR registry, we spend a lot of time making sure that organization metadata is accurate, up to date, and comprehensive.
-This work underscores a few fundamental challenges with names.
+As we curate the ROR registry, we spend a lot of time making sure that metadata for organization names is accurate, up to date, and comprehensive.
+A few common themes come up in this work.

-### Challenge 1: Language
+### Language

 As mentioned above, ROR was built with seed data from the GRID database of institutions.
 GRID had a policy of defaulting to English-language names in the primary name field.
 Because ROR was initially synced to GRID, ROR inherited this metadata and the majority of organization records have an English-language name in the primary name field.